Eisenmonoxid/S7Patcher/README.md

 To gain better performance in the game, set the process priority to "High" and limit the game to your physical CPU cores (4 at max), since it does not work well with SMT/Hyperthreading.

 Utilizing [DXVK](https://github.com/doitsujin/dxvk/releases/latest) can also be beneficial for performance and enables you to tweak some settings in the [configuration file](https://github.com/doitsujin/dxvk/wiki/Configuration).

+---
+## Dev Mode Options
+Using the following key combinations, you can enable/disable a few special features of the Development-Mode:
+- `CTRL + G`: Toggle the ingame UI.
+- `CTRL + SHIFT + Z`: Enable the free view camera mode.
+Control the camera using WASD or the arrow keys, the right mouse button and Q and E.
+- `CTRL + SHIFT + C`: Disable the free view camera mode, returns to the default camera.
+- `CTRL + SHIFT + T`: Hide the terrain.